haziqj/phd-poster/docs/_pages/03-classification.md

 satisfying $$p_{ij} \geq 0$$, and $$\sum_{j=1}^m p_{ij} = 1$$.

-The categorical distribution is a special case of the multinomial distribution, and can be seen as a generalisation of the binomial distribution.
+The categorical distribution is a special case of the multinomial distribution, and can be seen as a generalisation of the Bernoulli distribution.
 Here, we have used the notation $$[\cdot]$$ to denote the Iverson bracket - $$[A]$$ equals one if the proposition $$A$$ is true, and zero otherwise.
 {: .notice--info}